vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/strategies.rst

 Since the |MTO| route is recommended for customized products, the route is hidden by default.

-To activate the |MTO| route in Odoo:
+To activate the |MTO| route in Leansoft:
  #.
 Go to :menuselection:`Inventory app --> Configuration  --> Settings`.
  #.
 Activate the :guilabel:`Multi-Step Routes` setting, located under the :guilabel:`Warehouse`
     section, and click :guilabel:`Save`.